Cape Verde prevents docking of cruise ship with hantavirus outbreak that has left three dead: The situation is worsening onboard

 Related videos:

-Cabo Verde denied the docking permission to the cruise ship MV Hondius at the port of Praia, leaving 149 passengers from 23 nationalities stranded off its shores amid a hantavirus outbreak that has already caused three deaths and has two crew members showing severe symptoms on board.
+Cabo Verde denied docking permission to the cruise ship MV Hondius at the port of Praia, leaving 149 passengers from 23 nationalities stranded off its shores amid a hantavirus outbreak that has already caused three deaths and has two crew members showing severe symptoms on board.

-A journey that turned into tragedy
+A trip that turned into tragedy

-The first deceased was a 70-year-old Dutch passenger who died on board on April 11; his body was disembarked on the island of Saint Helena on April 24, accompanied by his 69-year-old wife.
+The first deceased was a 70-year-old Dutch passenger who died on board on April 11; his body was disembarked on the Island of Saint Helena on April 24, accompanied by his 69-year-old wife.

-On May 2, a third passenger of German nationality died on board, although the official cause of death is still unknown.
+On May 2, a third passenger of German nationality died on board, although the official cause of his death is still unknown.

 Critical condition and pending evacuations

-On board, there are also two crew members —one British and one Dutch— showing acute respiratory symptoms that require "urgent medical attention," according to the shipping company.
+On board, there are also two crew members—one British and one Dutch—showing acute respiratory symptoms that require "urgent medical attention," according to the shipping company.

 Canary Islands, a possible alternative destination